 If you are not prepared to pay off your tax liability immediately, you can also have a lien removed if you have entered into a payment plan.

 The IRS may agree to withdraw your tax lien from specific property.
-For example, if you want to refinance your mortgage in order to repay all or part of your tax debt, the IRS may agree to discharge the lien so you can do so.
+For example, if you want to refinance your mortgage in order to repay all or part of your back taxes, the IRS may agree to discharge the lien so you can do so.

 The agency may also subordinate the lien, which means it will allow another creditor to move into its preferred position so that you are able to get a loan.
-Like lien discharge, the IRS will only take this step if it puts it in an advantageous position to collect your tax debt.
+Like lien discharge, the IRS will only take this step if it puts it in an advantageous position to collect your back tax.